 The reality of when an airline states that a degree is “preferred” versus “required”.

 Some airlines might say that a degree is “preferred” and not “required”, but the reality is that a pilot will need a degree to get a call from a major airline.
 Occasionally you might hear pilots say that “the pilot shortage is affecting the majors and they will be dropping the degree requirement”, but this is not true.
 A pilot job at a major airline is a highly competitive position and the majors have thousands of applications on file, educational status is a very easy way for the airlines to begin the selection process.

 The only current exception to the college degree requirement at the majors is those pilots that flow through to American Airlines (AA) from one of their regional airlines that participates in their flow through program.
 While this is a way to get to the majors without a degree, it is extremely limiting in that by not having a degree, the pilot is restricting their options solely to AA.

 Do you Need a Degree for Flight Training?

-No. While ATP has found that students with at least two years of college experience are very successful in the program, they are not the only ones.
-ATP has successfully graduated students from all walks of life and as such, offer opportunities for those that show a solid work, personal, and/or military history.
-To that end, ATP requires incoming students to have two years of college experience, or two years of relevant work experience (military included) or hold a Private Pilot License (PPL).
+No. While ATP has found that students with some college experience are very successful in the program, they are not the only ones.
+ATP has successfully graduated students from all walks of life and as such, offers opportunities for those that show a solid work, personal, and/or military history.